 About the Board

 As the teacher regulatory authority in Western Australia, the Board is responsible for registering teachers, including renewing teacher registration, and administering the teacher disciplinary and impairment review processes.
-The Board is also responsible for accrediting initial teacher education programs delivered by Western Australian higher education providers.
+We are also responsible for accrediting initial teacher education programs delivered by Western Australian higher education providers.

-The Board was established in December 2012 under the Teacher Registration Act 2012 (WA) (Teacher Registration Act).
+The Board was established in December 2012 under the Teacher Registration Act 2012 (WA).

 A quality and contemporary regulator of the Western Australian teaching profession that operates in the best interests of children.